-The GTViewer Data Server is a back-end component used to distribute GTViewer datasets to GTViewer clients including GTViewer for Windows, GTViewer for iOS, and GTViewer for Android.
+GTViewer Data Server is the back-end component used to distribute GTViewer datasets to GTViewer clients including GTViewer for Windows, GTViewer for iOS, and GTViewer for Android.
+GTViewer Data Server also provides the back-end support for Data Collection, Photo Uploads, and Redline Sharing (formerly supported by GTShare Server).

 Traditionally, GTViewer dataset distribution has been left to the customers to implement by whatever means worked best for their environment.
-This process ranges from Xcopy or Robocopy, to Systems Management Server (SMS), to elaborate PowerShell scripts, to USB Drive Duplicators.
-All of these solutions met the workflow needs of the customers, but it was difficult for GTI to make a "one size fits all" solution that would meet everyone's needs.
-Because of this broad set of requirements, we had not attempted a solution until we enter the world of device apps with GTViewer for iOS and GTViewer for Android that restricted an application to a sandboxed area on the devices making it difficult to get information onto the device for the application to use.
-The solution was to create the GTViewer Data Server to distribute the GTViewer datasets to these devices.
+This process ranges from Xcopy or Robocopy, to Systems Management Server (SMS), to elaborate PowerShell scripts, to USB Drive Duplicators, to CD and DVD creation.
+All of these solutions met the workflow needs of the customers, and it was difficult for GTI to make a "one size fits all" solution that would meet everyone's needs.
+Because of this broad set of requirements, we had not attempted a data distribution solution until we enter the world of device apps with GTViewer for iOS and GTViewer for Android.
+The devices restricted applications to a sandboxed area making it difficult to get information onto the device for the application to use.
+The solution was to create the GTViewer Data Server to distribute the GTViewer datasets from a server-based application.

 A tool called GTManifest is also available for preparing and updating the Projects distributed by the GTViewer Data Server.
 It will compare current and previous GTViewer datasets, determine which files have changed, compress and encrypt the files, and provide an update for the GTViewer Data Server.
 A .NET Assembly version of GTManifest is also available to help streamline the Project management with PowerShell or any tool that can utilize .NET Assemblies.